Nasal Swell Body Reduction

 The nasal swell body is a fusiform structure (spindly in shape where its widest part is in the middle and narrowest ends are at the head and tail) located in the wider area of the nasal septum which is located above, or superior, to the inferior turbinates and toward the front (anterior) of the middle turbinates.
 It is considered to be physiologically similar to the inferior turbinate.
 A nasal swell body is made up of cartilage, bone, and mucus lining that can be seen during an endoscopic exam or radiographic session.
 NSB’s can also be confused with a deviated septum and are common in patients who have chronic sinusitis symptoms.

-A nasal swell body can affect airflow through both the external and internal nasal valves, and its size seems dependent on gravity, meaning that a patient’s head position can actually affect/determine its size.
+A nasal swell body plays a role in nasal airflow and humidification.
+NSB’s can affect airflow through both the external and internal nasal valves, and its size seems dependent on gravity, meaning that a patient’s head position can actually affect/determine its size.

 - swell in response to histamines (a histamine causes the symptoms of allergies, i.e., runny nose, sneezing, congestion, swollen membranes)

 - reduce in response to decongestants (a decongestant shrinks swollen membranes)

 In-Office Reduction of Nasal Swell Bodies

 As is the treatment for allergic rhinitis, typical treatment for nasal swell bodies can includes topical nasal sprays, pills, antihistamines, and intranasal steroids.
 However, there are patients that find these treatments to be ineffective.